octokit/source-generator/docs/DESIGN.md

 # Overview

-Our goal is to create automation similar to what we have now for dotcom generative SDKs in Go and .NET, except for Enterprise Server and Proxima specifications.
+Our goal is to create automation for generative SDKs beginning with Go and .NET that encompass all of GitHub's product offerings: GitHub.com, Enterprise Server, and Enterprise Cloud specifications.

-Currently, our go-sdk and dotnet-sdk do not provide support for GitHub Enterprise Server (GHES) or Proxima (dotcom stamp w/ GHEC API surface) in any of their versions.

-We need to extend our SDK compatibility to include enterprise platform API surfaces.
-By doing so, we can enhance the capabilities we offer to our enterprise customers and strengthen the relationship between our revenue-generating customers and our SDK team.

 ## Acceptance criteria